mvuorre/exampleRPackage/README.md

 that the file has been added to the “.Rbuildignore” file.
 Make changes to `README.Rmd` with R Studio’s text editor.
 When you are done, click Knit in R Studio, which produces a Markdown file that displays nicely when the package is hosted online (see below).
+(If your README.Rmd uses your package, you cannot Knit it before clicking “Install and Restart” in R Studio’s build tab.)

 Now that we have described the package, let’s add some data to it.